 Active DI units work best for direct recording in the studio.
 Tube active direct boxes and solid-state active direct boxes are both designed for studio use.
 Any instrument that lacks an internal power source is better suited for an Active DI box.
 Some good examples are acoustic instruments with piezo pickups, old keyboards like the Fender Rhodes and Wurlitzer EPs, and some classic basses.

-For instruments like acoustic-electric guitars and electric basses, active DIs work brilliantly if you’re looking for a tone with higher attack, tonal definition and slap.
+For instruments like acoustic-electric guitars and electric basses, active DIs work brilliantly if you want a tone with a higher attack, tonal definition, and slap.
 However, aggressive slapping on the bass may cause an Active DI to distort.
 Active DI boxes work well for classic basses in that they aid in adding beef to the sound.

 While this problem can be managed with the use of a simple ground lift switch, you may have to keep switching between loud noise and less noise.
 Hence, a DI that uses phantom power works best for FOH engineers.

-If the instrument in use has a built in preamp powered by a battery, then it may be more prudent to use a Passive DI.
-Passive DI boxes with high quality transformers are less expensive and won’t require batteries or an AC line or take up a phantom powered unit in the console.
+If the instrument in use has a built-in preamp powered by a battery, then it may be more prudent to use a Passive DI.
+Passive DI boxes with high-quality transformers are less expensive and won’t require batteries or an AC line or replace a phantom-powered console unit.

 Overall, Radial PRODI works as well with acoustic instruments as it does with electric ones.
 It helps the natural tone of acoustic instruments come through and eliminates unfavorable ground loops while ensuring solid dynamics and a rich sound.